 Spiritual, Moral, Social and Cultural (SMSC) Development including PSHE and Citizenship

 SMSC is embedded throughout the curriculum and pastoral care at Edgbarrow.
 SMSC development is seen every day via the Year Head and tutor team's work and weekly in the assemblies' themes.
-PSHE is delivered weekly and week B and the assemblies reinforce the theme of the Friday lesson.
+PSHE is delivered weekly and week B assemblies reinforce the theme of the Friday lesson.

 Students embed the core values of Edgbarrow and are taught to be mindful and respectful of one another’s views, demonstrating tolerance to differences in opinions.
 We encourage students to be reflective learners, showing ambition and a thirst for learning to improve as individuals, whilst having pride in their work and environment.
 This enables them to develop holistically and become active participants in modern British life.
 This is a real strength of Edgbarrow and is embedded in the pastoral system throughout tutor time, enrichment days, educational visits, student leadership teams, peer mentor programme and assemblies.
 Students reflect on the difference between right and wrong, and they are equipped to apply reasoning and critical thinking skills to their own lives, based on their moral compass.
 Our Behaviour Policy ensures students reflect on their own decision making and choices.